 3 Days in New Orleans Itinerary

 New Orleans surprised us.
 We didn’t expect to love it so much, but this city isn’t just about partying and debauchery.
-There is an interesting history, rich culture and incredible music scene.
+There is an interesting history, rich culture, and an incredible music scene.
 I don’t know what I loved more, seeing the sights during the day, or spending the nights listening to Jazz.
 Be prepared, if you only have three days in New Orleans, you won’t be sleeping.
-It’s too exciting to spend much time in the hotel.
+It’s too exciting to spend a lot of time in the hotel.
 But don’t worry, our NOLA itinerary will help you make the most of your time.

 Day 1 – Tour the French Quarter